RealSGII2/rsuite.github.io/src/pages/components/popover/en/index.md

 # Popover

-When the mouse clicks/moves in, the pop-up pop-up box is used to display more content.
+When the mouse clicks/moves in, the pop-up box is used to display more content.

 - `<Popover>` Pop-up box.
 - `<Whisper>` Monitor triggers, wrap the outside of the listener object, and notify the `Tooltip` when the event is triggered.